 So, you're welcome, Leonardo.

 Segue to knitting: I am most confident that Leo has dated a European supermodel named Livi.
 Odds are pretty good, don't you think?
 Here is my Livi.
 The clamshell lace border is FUN to make, I could have repeated those 8 rows f o r e v e r!
 I am using the recommended Rowan Pure Cashmere DK, but you knit it on #3's and it knits up more as a fingering weight.
 So about this yarn...if you could somehow spin yarn from fluffy clouds and then toss in some even fluffier clouds, then I guess this would be close to that.
-It is unbelievably soft, yet has structure, and since it's quite a financial investment I'm praying that it will stand the test of time: wash well and not pill!
-I don't need to tell ya' that's it's heaven against the skin.
-Raveled.
+It is unbelievably soft, yet has structure, and I don't need to tell you that's it's heaven against the skin.
+It's quite a financial investment as it's 100% cashmere, but I don't mind an indulgence every once in a while, it's good for the soul.
+Raveled here.
+And of course the pattern is most definitely a Kim Hargreaves design from her very beautiful book, Winter Blooms.

 Just in time for Easter snacking with coffee (me) or milk (husband), this cookie recipe is every bit as good as raindrops on roses and whiskers on kittens.
 Maybe it's even better because it's crunchy.
 And sweet, but not too.
 I've experimented with a dozen different ways to make the perfect sugar cookie, the right balance of crunch, sweet and butter.
 This is our favorite recipe and the one I've made for years now.
 We prefer them just sprinkled with sugar, but these are fun frosted with royal icing.